acan12/coconut/README.md

 https://jitpack.io/

 Version:
+- `1.0.13` :
+    * fix base fragment has same behaviour with base activity when call api

+- `1.0.12` :
+    * implement option allow untrusted SSL call on HTTPRequest

 - `1.0.11` :
     * implement font framework supported by calligraphy for custom font.
     * Show Snackbar for reply connection if got lost in the middle of process runtime.